imagej/imagej.github.io/_pages/plugins/bigwarp.md

 ### Selecting transformation types

-Press {% include key key='F2' %} to bring up a transformation type selection window (versions 4.0.0 or later support multiple options for transformations)
+Press {% include key key='F2' %} to bring up a transformation type selection window, or {% include key key='U' %} to open the BigWarp options dialog (versions 4.0.0 or later support multiple options for transformations).

 |                                                |                                                   |
 |------------------------------------------------|---------------------------------------------------|